diegos41/repo_diplo_datos/data_project/etl_project/gcs_db/README.md

 `prefect orion start`

 Make sure you find ***for_fetching_purposes*** folder for better understanding the process.
 Prefect will take the script from there and solve the API Managment for you.
 You do NOT need to download it.
 I've also added the script in this folder, for completion purposes only.
-But it will be fetched from the folder mentioned above.

 After adding *Github Block* from Prefect Orion UI, build a Docker image using `docker image build -t dieg0sc/prefect:hw .`

 Then push the image using `docker image push dieg0sc/prefect:hw`.
 This is crucial since the *Docker Block* will take the image from DockerHub.